brechtvdv/Article-Using-an-existing-website-as-a-queryable-low-cost-LOD-publishing-interface/content/implementation.md

 Secondly, an actor was needed to parse JSON-LD data snippets from HTML documents.
 We will explain these two actors in more detail hereafter.

-`BusRdfResolveHypermedia` is a bus in Comunica that resolves hypermedia controls from sources, Currently, this bus only contains an actor that resolves controls for TPF interfaces.
+`BusRdfResolveHypermedia` is a bus in Comunica that resolves hypermedia controls from sources.
+Currently, this bus only contains an actor that resolves controls for TPF interfaces.
 We added a new actor (`ActorRdfResolveHypermediaNextPage`) to this bus that returns a search form containing a next page link, vice versa for previous page links.